 The labyrinth is a vibrant flowerbed of creation and the perfect place to plant seeds for the future.

 / Lea goode-Harris, Ph.D. /

-Over the years I have created many traditional and contemporary labyrinth installations for both public and religious organizations, corporations, and individuals throughout the United States and internationally.
+Over the years, life has given me many opportunities to explore different modalities of self-discovery and ways of working with individuals and groups of people.
+I have found labyrinths to be one of the most effective and beautiful means of self-discovery that crosses cultural, spiritual, and personal challenges.
+I have created many traditional and contemporary labyrinth installations for both public and religious organizations, corporations, and individuals throughout the United States and internationally.
 Included among them are: the Santa Rosa Labyrinth, the SNOOPY™ Labyrinth for the Charles M. Schulz Museum, the Ladybug Labyrinth book for children (and adults).

 My Santa Rosa Labyrinth design was installed on the first green roof-top garden in the United States by the American Psychological Association in Washington, DC.
 I have given classes and experiential labyrinth talks at Universities, Junior Colleges, High Schools, and to numerous organizations.
 I was the keynote speaker at the 4th annual New England Labyrinth Guild Festival in 2005, the Northwest Labyrinth Gathering in 2007, one of the three-featured speakers at the 2009 International Labyrinth Society Gathering, and one of the featured speakers at the Labyrinths in Britain Gathering, in 2018.